Monitor your website using Home Assistant and Uptime Robot

 Setting up a HTTP(s) monitor in Uptime Robot

-To accomplish that, navigate to the menu item titled My Settings.
-Scroll down until you see the API Settings.
-From there you can create a new read-only API key which will be used in the Home Assistant configuration.
+To achieve this, head over to the 'My Settings' section on the dashboard.
+Scroll down to API Settings, from where you can create a new read-only API key.
+This key will be used in the Home Assistant configuration.

 platform: uptimerobot

-api_key: !secret uptime_robot_api_key
+api_key: !secret uptimerobot_api_key

-Now reboot Home Assistant and you should see a new binary_sensor titled binary_sensor.website_name in your developer tools.
-If that is the case, you have successfully set up the Uptime Integration and can now start working with your new sensor.
+Once you restart Home Assistant, you should spot a new binary_sensor named binary_sensor.website_name in your developer tools.
+If you do, congrats!
+You've successfully set up the UptimeRobot integration, and your new sensor is ready for action.

 An Uptime Robot binary sensor in Home Assistant